badetitou/SmartTest/SmartTestDataOutsideP2.package/SmTClassModificationOnClassOutsidePackageWithRefTest.class/README.md

 We will use this that to assert that SmartTest behaves correctly when dealing with modifications on instance variables.

-This class uses an instance variable contained inside a class in a different package.
+This class has an instance variable used inside the class in a test the instance variable is located outside of this package (in "SmartTestDataOutsideP1").